-All students planning to travel domestically with a student organization on a field trip must sign this Assumption of Risk and General Release Form and forward copies to the Dean of Students Office, WCC 3039.
+All students planning to travel domestically with a student organization on a field trip must sign an Assumption of Risk and General Release Form and forward copies to the Dean of Students Office, WCC 3039.

 All students planning to travel internationally, please refer to our HLS International Travel information page.
 There are three different Assumption of Risk forms for International travel (course, field trip and one for credit).